butames/tidytuesday/2024/20240116wk03/README.md

 2. {tidytuesdayR} -- Access 'TidyTuesday' Weekly Projects
 3. {tidyverse} --  A collection of open source packages for the R programming language
 4. {showtext} -- Using Fonts More Easily in R Graphs
+5. {sf} -- Support for simple features, a standardized way to encode spatial vector data
+6. {giscoR} -- An API package that helps to retrieve data from **Eurostat - GISCO (the Geographic Information System of the COmmission)**

+## Chart Types

+- The first chart I craeted is like a street sign.
+Ryan Heart suggests creating a modified version
+  - Saved as *pollingstations21012024.png*

+- The second chart I created is a proportional symbol map of the polling locations in California during the November 03, 2020 elections.

 ## REFERENCES